joular/powerjoular/README.md

 ## :satellite: Supported platforms

 PowerJoular monitors the following platforms:
-- :computer: PC/Servers using a RAPL supported Intel processor (since Sandy Bridge) or a RAPL supported AMD processor (since Ryzen), and optionally an Nvidia graphic card
+- :computer: PC/Servers using a RAPL supported Intel processor (since Sandy Bridge) or a RAPL supported AMD processor (since Ryzen), and optionally an Nvidia graphic card.
-- :radio: Raspberry Pi devices (multiple models) and Asus Tinker Board
+- :radio: Raspberry Pi devices (multiple models) and Asus Tinker Board.

 In all platforms, PowerJoular works currently only on GNU/Linux.